Battle of Mulhouse: Analysis

 Troops in the first French invasion of the war had encountered the extent of German firepower and the consequences of some of the flaws in the French army, which had an excess of elderly commanders, a shortage of regimental officers and was deficient in supplies of maps and intelligence.
 Despite tactical instructions stressing combined-arms operations and the importance of firepower, cavalry and infantry were poorly trained and attacked swiftly, with little tactical finesse.
 The German XIV and XV corps had been diverted from their concentration areas and by 13 August, had become exhausted and disorganised by the battle.
 Those citizens of Alsace who unwisely celebrated the appearance of the French army, were left to face German reprisals.

 The Army of Alsace was dissolved on 26 August and many of its units distributed among the remaining French armies.
 In a 2009 publication, Holger Herwig wrote that the French attacks at Mulhouse had been fought in the wrong place (the south) for the wrong reason (prestige).
 Joffre only wanted German forces pinned down in the south and the Germans wanted the same but the fog of war described by Clausewitz had descended.
-In his 2014 edited translation of Die Schlacht in Lothringen und in den Vogesen 1914 by Karl Deuringer (1929) Terence Zuber wrote that the French official history concentrated on formations no smaller than corps, that army records of the operations are sparse, regimental histories are of limited value and there are no monographs.
+In his 2014 edited and condensed translation of Die Schlacht in Lothringen und in den Vogesen 1914 by Karl Deuringer (1929) Terence Zuber wrote that the French official history concentrated on formations no smaller than corps, that army records of the operations are sparse, regimental histories are of limited value and there are no monographs.